SignalF/SignalF.Documentation/docs/source/index.rst

 .. note::
    | This project is under active development.
      The documentation has not yet been finalised.
-If you need more information about SignalF or if you need support in using it, please contact me at the following email address:
+If you would like to know more about SignalF or if you need support in using it, please contact me at the following email address:
    | signalf@scotec-software.com